 What is Dual Diagnosis?

 Dual diagnosis is perhaps confusing to some people.
 When you have a dual diagnosis disorder, this means that you have both a substance use disorder and a mental health disorder.
 Some people use more than one substance, and some people have more than one co-occurring mental health disorder.
-Psychology Today explains that these disorders potentially differ in severity and that the severity of each aspect of the dual diagnosis disorder possibly changes over time.
+These disorders can potentially differ in severity and the severity of each aspect of the dual diagnosis disorder possibly changes over time.

 The National Alliance on Mental Illness (NAMI) indicates that either disorder can occur first.
 Some individuals turn to alcohol or other drugs in an effort to cope with their mental illness symptoms.
 Other individuals may develop the mental health disorder after developing their substance use disorder.
 There is often no way that an individual can determine which disorder occurred before the other one.